 Recently, the merge genre has experienced a spike in popularity.
 More merge games are being developed than ever before.

-One of such games is EverMerge and it has quickly become one of the leaders in the genre.
+One such game is EverMerge and it has quickly become one of the leaders in the genre.
 But the question is – how to advertise merge games?

 Let’s dive right in!

 EverMerge is a very successful puzzle game from Big Fish, released in May 2020.
 It belongs to the merge subgenre and has building, resource management, storytelling, and treasure-hunting meta layers.

 Many successful puzzle games use the following formula – core puzzles + meta layers.

 Meta layers can make any simple puzzle game more interesting.
 This is why adding meta layers is popular with match-3 games like Homescapes and Project Makeover.
 But most importantly, meta layers allow publishers to reach a broader audience and stand out in the saturated puzzle game market.

 At first glance, the gameplay is quite simple – players need to merge objects to create and unlock new ones.
 Merging also results in coins, gems, new characters, and buildings.

 However, players also need to mine, farm, manage resources, and build to complete tasks and move forward.
 The meta layers make it feel like a world-building simulation game and even a strategy game.

 The core loop is mine, merge, build, and collect.